Tyronita/Fraud-Detection/README.md

 8. Launch the webapp with "python app.py".

-9. Wait until the url for the webapp to display in the command line, copy it into the browser.
+9. Wait until the url for the webapp to display in the command line, copy it into the browser.<br>
-   Note this might take some time
+   **Note this might take some time as the ML model trains for the first time on launch.**

 The Webapp will be loaded in the browser ready for use.
 Make sure you have JavaScript enabled in the browser.